-The members of the Village of Greenwich Board of Trustees, our water operators and I met on November 5th to discuss the upcoming water project and specifically the debt that the Village has assumed to pay for the project.
-Although we were awarded $3M in grants for the water project, the total cost is over $8M, so we will be left with $5M in 0% interest loans to pay over the next 40 years.
-So we’ve known for a while that we need to raise our water rates.
-The special public meeting on November 5th was held for the Board to discuss the issues and make decisions.
+- Financing: Although we were awarded $3M in grants, the project total is over $8M, so we will be left with $5M in 0% interest loans to pay over the next 40 years.
+We’ve known for years that we need to raise our water rates.
+A special public meeting on November 5th was planned for the Board to discuss the issues and make decisions.

-Before the pandemic arrived we had planned to begin raising water rates gradually, so we would end up in a few years at the levels that we need.
-But because of the economic situation and uncertainty of last year, we held the rates where they were.
-Now we’re at the point where we can’t delay an increase any longer, because a year from now our initial payment on the loan will be about $100K.
+Before the pandemic, we had planned to raise water rates gradually, so we would end up in a few years at the level that we need.
+But because of the economic situation and uncertainty of last year, we kept the rates where they were.
+In November we were at the point where we couldn’t delay an increase any longer, because a year from now we have an initial payment on the loan due that is about $100K.

-In order to make a good decision about our rates, we decided to compare the rates in Greenwich to the going rates of some of our neighbors.
-Here is what we found when we compared our basic water rate to the basic rate in other villages.
+Reality check: We compared the rates in Greenwich to the going rates of some of our neighbors.
+Here is what we found when we compared the basic water rate we had to the basic rate in other villages.

 - In Schuylerville, the basic rate is $480 a year.